 - they could save the item for later

 - they were told about negative consequences of eating the food (stomachache, weight gain)

 Your mind is much more powerful than you might think.
 It can’t hurt to experiment!

-A study in the journal Nutrients showed that focusing on the positive side of healthy eating is more effective than focusing on the need to remove junk food.
+A study in the journal showed that focusing on the positive side of healthy eating is more effective than focusing on the need to remove junk food.